otis22/php-coverage-checker/README.md

 # php-coverage-checker

-php-coverage-checker is a library for automated code coverage percentage checking.
+php-coverage-checker is a library for automated code coverage percentage checking with output coverage per file.

 Initial commit is 100% the work of [Ocramius](https://github.com/ocramius): https://ocramius.github.io/blog/automated-code-coverage-check-for-github-pull-requests-with-travis/